Skip to content

 • Contact

-The ZOU lab at Auburn University develops affordable and reliable electrochemical solutions to help transform the resource-intensive wastewater management towards a resource-supplying hub.
-Our research synergistically integrates Applied Electrochemistry with Membrane Separation and Environmental Bioprocess to (1) design energy-efficient engineering processes for multi-level resource recovery, (2) fundamentally understand rate-limiting step on the system level via thermodynamic and kinetic analysis, and (3) identify scaling-up challenges from energetic and techno-economic perspectives for better design of the treatment train.
+The E-WATER lab at Michigan State University develops affordable and reliable electrochemical solutions to help transform the resource-intensive wastewater management towards a resource-supplying hub.
+Our research synergistically integrates Applied Electrochemistry with Selective Separation and Process Engineering to (1) design energy-efficient engineering processes for multi-level resource recovery, (2) fundamentally understand rate-limiting step on the system level via thermodynamic and kinetic analysis, and (3) identify scaling-up challenges from energetic and techno-economic perspectives for better design of the treatment train.
 We welcome students and scholars from all over the world to join us!

-If you want to know more about the ZOU Lab, please click here!
+If you want to know more about the E-WATER Lab, please click here!

 Research